 We call these lines bar lines, and the space between the bar lines is called bars.
 How many bar lines and bars do you find in the music below?

 c) The first time signature I will show is 2/4 time and there should always be room for two beats between each bar line, like this:

 d) When three beats in each bar we call it 3/4 time.
 We also call this time signature Waltz, because the Waltz is always played in 3/4 time, like this:

 e) When four beats per measure it’s called 4/4 time, often written as a C instead of 4/4.
 Here is an example of this time signature.

 Rule: The time signature is always at the start of the staff and is played until a new signature appears.
-(It may happen that a piece of music changes the time signature sometimes).
+(A piece of music may change the time signature sometimes).

 More About Tone Length

 You have learned about the whole note, the half note, and the quarter note.
 Now you will learn about notes that are shorter than one beat.

 a) A note that is half the length of the quarter note, we call eighth note.
 The eighth note looks like this:

 Since the eighth note only lasts half a beat (1/2 beat), you may wonder how it’s possible to count half a beat.
 Of course, we have to deal with it differently, and we say that when playing eight-note notes we play two tones on each beat.
 Then every tone becomes half a beat, right?
 Look at the example: